mbleigh/princely/README.md

 The defaults for the render options are as follows:

     layout:         false
     template:       the template for the current controller/action
     stylesheets:    none
     disposition:    attachment (created PDF file will be sent as download)
+    relative_paths: true

 ## Contributors